LetCompliance

 5. Demanding a "pet deposit"

 The 5-week deposit cap from the Tenant Fees Act 2019 still applies — you cannot add a separate pet deposit.
-Instead, require pet insurance as a condition of consent.
+Nor can you require pet insurance instead: the pet-insurance clause was dropped before the Renters’ Rights Act passed, and charging the tenant for cover would be a prohibited payment.
+The protected deposit is your remedy for pet damage.

 Can I set a flat "no dogs over 25kg" rule?